JarJarBernie/jimmybox/README.md

 ![alt tag](https://raw.githubusercontent.com/JarJarBernie/jimmybox/master/public/src/jimmybox.png)

-# jimmybox 1.1: PHP 7 Developer box
+# jimmybox 1.1: PHP 7 developer box
-vagrant box for PHP 7 Developers IonCube Integration for professional Shopware Development.
+vagrant box for PHP 7 Developers IonCube Integration for professional Shopware development.
 Works with many other applications and frameworks such as Magento, Wordpress, Typo3 or Laravel 5.3.

 ## Quick Setup:
 1) clone to any directory you like (f.e. mkdir ~/Vagrant/jimmybox && cd ~/Vagrant/jimmybox)